 The Company reports to CySEC on a quarterly basis the level of concentration risk with respect to the credit institutions, investment firms and other entities where client money are held and where client securities are deposited while it shall report the level of concentration risk with respect to the credit institutions where its own cash is deposited as per Article 54(2) of IFR.
 Moreover, the Company reports the top five clients from which the largest amounts of the Company's earnings are derived as well as the top five, if available, largest trading book exposures and largest exposures not recorded in the trading book.

-Further to the above, the Company's own corporate funds and clients' funds during the year 2022 were well diversified, as per the provisions of Paragraph 6(2) of Directive DI87-01 and Circular C418.
 The Company maintains proper accounting controls in order to identify, monitor and control all exposures including clients' balances and the value of the assets held as financial instruments under pledge.